webzakimbo/bcome-read-the-docs/docs/source/getting-started/prepare-gcp-access.rst

 .. permissions::

-   Your Oauth 2.0 users will need as minimum the ``compute.instances.list`` permission.
+   Your OAuth 2.0 users will need as minimum the ``compute.instances.list`` permission.

 .. _SERVICE_ACCOUNT: